 Since its inception in 1985, millions have been educated about the importance of sun protection and early cancer detection through the AAD SPOTme® skin cancer screening program.
 In 2014, the program was expanded through a generous donation by Bristol-Myers Squibb.
 As a result, countless lives have been saved by identifying melanomas in their earliest, most treatable stage.

-Member volunteers are critical to the success of this life-saving program.
-To date, dermatologists have volunteered to conduct more than 2.4 million skin cancer screenings and have detected more than 248,000 suspicious lesions, including more than 27,500 suspected melanomas.
+Members who volunteer are critical to the success of this life-saving program.
+To date, dermatologists have conducted more than 2.5 million skin cancer screenings and have detected more than 248,000 suspicious lesions, including more than 29,000 suspected melanomas.

 Demonstrate your commitment to protecting your community by volunteering for one of the SPOTme® skin cancer screening program events listed below.
 Together, we can influence positive behavior change to improve public health.